What is ankle dislocation?

 An ankle dislocation is a severe injury in which there is an abnormal separation between

-1 or more of the bones of your ankle joint.
+one or more of the bones of your ankle joint.

 With your injury, you might have severe pain right away, swelling, and a deformed